 Social Media Storytelling

 Success on social media comes down to influential content.
-To achieve this, social media marketers must not only hit their audience where they are, but with something that resonates with their life.
+To achieve this, social media marketers must not only meet their audience where they are, but with something that resonates with their life.

 Well-crafted content that’s relevant is the best way to gain the most impact — no matter the platform.
 Whether it’s those bored at work looking for entertainment, or content that pulls at emotional triggers, there is a psychology to what content works and why.